Customs Law and Tariff Solutions

 IEEPA Tariff Refunds

 CBP has proposed a claims process importers must follow to receive IEEPA tariff refunds.
-We can assess what you are owed and file the claim.
+With our customs brokerage and legal expertise we can assess what you are owed and file the claim.

 News